-For the sake of the further analysis suppose that there exists observers measuring objects, and that observer and object are distinct from one another; separated by a ``cut.''
+For the sake of the further analysis, suppose that there exist observers measuring objects and that observers and objects are distinct from one another, separated by a cut.
 Through that cut, information is exchanged.
-Symbolically, we may regard the object as an agent contained in a ``black box,'' whose only relevant emanations are representable by finite strings of zeroes and ones appearing on the cut, which can be modeled by any kind of screen or display.
-According to this purely syntactic point of view, a physical theory should be able to render identical symbols like the ones appearing through the cut.
-That is, a physical theory should be able to mimic or emulate the black box it purports to apply to.
-This view is often adapted in quantum mechanics~\cite{fuchs-peres}, where the question regarding any ``meaning'' (e.g., Ref.~\cite[p.
-129]{feynman-law}, see below) of the quantum formalism is notorious.
+Symbolically, we may regard the object as an agent contained in a black box, whose only relevant emanations are representable by finite strings of zeroes and ones appearing on the cut, which can be modeled by any kind of screen or display.
+According to this purely syntactic point of view, a physical theory should be able to render identical symbols like the ones appearing through the cut; that is, a physical theory should be able to mimic or emulate the black box to which it purports to apply.
+This view is often adapted in quantum mechanics \citep{fuchs-peres}, where the question regarding any meaning of the quantum formalism is notorious \cite[129]{feynman-law}.

-A sharp distinction between a physical object and an extrinsic, outside observer is a rarely affordable abstraction.
+A sharp distinction between a physical object and an extrinsic outside observer is a rarely affordable abstraction.
 Mostly the observer is part of the system to be observed.
-In such a case, the measurement process is modeled symmetrically, and information is exchanged between observer and object bidirectionally.
-This symmetrical configuration makes a distinction between observer and object purely conventional~\cite{svozil-2001-convention}.
+In such cases, the measurement process is modeled symmetrically, and information is exchanged between observer and object bidirectionally.
+This symmetrical configuration makes a distinction between observer and object purely conventional \citep{svozil-2001-convention}.
 The cut is constituted by the information exchanged.
-We tend to associate with the ``measurement apparatus'' one of the two subsystems which in comparison is ``larger'' and ``more classical'' and ``up-linked'' with some conscious observer~\cite{wigner:mb}.
-The rest of the system can then be called the ``measured object.''
+We tend to associate with the measurement apparatus one of the two subsystems that, in comparison, is larger, more classical, and up-linked with some conscious observer \citep{wigner:mb}.
+The rest of the system can then be called the measured object.